-num number of waiver services (one or more) that an individual must require in order to be determined to er services is: y of services.
-The state requires (select one): - provision of waiver services at least monthly hly monitoring of the individual when services are furnished on a less than monthly basis - state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., terly), specify the frequency: b.
-Responsibility fo performed (select r Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are one): Directly by t he Medicaid agency By the opera ating agency specified in Appendix A By an entity under contract with the Medicaid agency.
-Specify the e ntity: Other Specify: The Quality Improvement Organization under contract with the department. - Individuals Performing Initial Evaluation: Per 42 CFR § 441.303(c)(1), specify the ssional qualifications of individuals who perform the initial evaluation of level of care for waiver (1) Licensed Reg (2) Licensed Prac d.
-Level of Care Criteria.
-Fully specify the level of care criteria that are used to evaluate and reevaluate whether an individual needs services through the waiver and that serve as the basis of the state's level of care instrument/tool.
-Specify the level of care instrument/tool that is employed.
-State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency (if applicable), including the instrument/tool utilized.
+e minimum number of waiver services (one or more) that an individual must require in order to be determined to ed waiver services is: ii.
+Fr equency of services.
+The state requires (select one): The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: polity for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are (select one): Direc tly by the Medicaid agency By th e operating agency specified in Appendix A By an entity under contract with the Medicaid agency.
+Speci fy the entity: Other r Speci fy:

+c.
+Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR § 441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants: